What Religion Can Offer in the Response to COVID-19

 As societies and economies reopen, religious communities will support the recovery, including their own.
 They will also be part of the political debates about priorities and reforms that emerge from the pandemic, with much to contribute especially on health inequalities and weaknesses in public health systems.
 In dialogue and debates stimulated by visions of “reimagined” societies that are more just and peaceful, religious voices can and should play central roles.

 At each stage and for each topic, religious communities need to be integral parts of the whole at policy tables.
 The world’s diverse faith communities are in the thick of the pandemic, highlighting that habitual distinctions between faith and science exaggerate differences at a time when inclusion and bridges are urgently needed.
 The wisdom of ancient faith traditions, their practical experience and reach to communities, the solace they provide at a time of crisis, and their social teachings—all are needed now more than ever.

 Katherine Marshall is a senior fellow at Georgetown University’s Berkley Center for Religion, Peace, and World Affairs and executive director of the World Faiths Development Dialogue.
-This article draws on a research project on religion and COVID-19, a collaborative effort between the Berkley Center, the World Faiths Development Dialogue, and the Joint Learning Initiative on Faith and Local Communities, which includes a digital repository tracking ongoing developments, a series of webinars, and daily updates highlighting significant developments or insights.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+This article draws on a research project on religion and COVID-19, a collaborative effort between the Berkley Center, the World Faiths Development Dialogue, and the Joint Learning Initiative on Faith and Local Communities, which includes a digital repository tracking ongoing developments, a series of webinars, and daily updates highlighting significant developments or insights.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 What are your thoughts on religion and COVID-19?
 We would love to hear them.
 Scroll down to comment.